SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/07-Homework.md

 When Depart is clicked, a request is made with the first ID.

-The info box is updated with the new information and the buttons are changed:
+The infobox is updated with the new information and the buttons are changed:

 [image assetsSrc="JS-Applications-Rest-Services-and-AJAX-14.png" /]

 [image assetsSrc="JS-Applications-Rest-Services-and-AJAX-15.png" /]

-Clicking Arrive, changes the info box and swaps the buttons.
+Clicking Arrive changes the infobox and swaps the buttons.

 This allows Depart to be clicked again, which makes a new request and updates the information: